tonytw1/squirrel-detector/README.md

 This looks exactly what we want.
 A way to deploy a saved model behind a REST API.

 A Docker container is provided.
-We need to start it up with our saved model imported.
+We use this as a base image to produce an image with our model baked into it.
+`Dockerfile`

+`
+docker run -p 8501:8501 -e MODEL_NAME=ssd_mobilenet_v2_320x320_coco17_tpu-8 eelpie/tensorflowserving
+`

-Checking for available models at `http://localhost:8501/v1/models/ssd_mobilenet_v2_fpnlite_640x640_coco17_tpu-8`
+Check the models is available at `http://localhost:8501/v1/models/ssd_mobilenet_v2_320x320_coco17_tpu-8`

 ```
 {